bekk/bekk-christmas/post/java/get-started-with-junit-5.md

 }
 ```

 `@RunWith` no longer exists in JUnit 5.
-It has been replaced by `@ExtendWith`, which provides similar functionality
+It has been replaced by `@ExtendWith`, which provides similar functionality.

 ```java
 @ExtendWith(SpringExtension.class)